-Although consumption among students is not at harmful levels, it is essential implement proactive to strategies to maintain low-risk drinking.
+Although consumption among students is not at harmful levels, it is implement essential to proactive strategies to maintain low-risk drinking.
 Effective interventions could include awareness programs to educate students on the risks of alcohol abuse, culturally sensitive campaigns that align with local drinking habits, and proactive monitoring of consumption patterns.
 Additionally, universities could limit alcohol availability during campus events and promote healthier social activities.
 These strategies can prevent the escalation of alcohol use and ensure the continued well-being of students.
 The research can be used to assess the effectiveness of existing intervention programs and adjust them to fit different target groups.
 This can provide a scientific basis for policymakers to develop and implement policies to prevent alcohol abuse among young people.
 Research on alcohol consumption among university students in Ho Chi Minh City (HCMC) reveals concerning trends.
-Approximately 80% of students report alcohol use, with 5.3% engaging in alcohol abuse, a significant health risk .
+Approximately 80% of students report alcohol use, with 5.3% engaging in alcohol abuse, a significant health risk.
 Compared to international student consumption rates, this trend in HCMC calls for immediate action.
-Effective strategies are needed, including educational campaigns, stricter campus regulations, and awareness programs targeting students, families, and the wider community.
+Effective strategies are needed, including educational campaigns, stricter campus regulations, and awareness programs